web2solutions/dhx/README.md

   Copyright 2015 José Eduardo Perotta de Almeida. eduardo at web2solutions.com.br

 - AGPL for personal use.
-- Commercial && Enterpsise - contact the author for commercial usage
+- Commercial && Enterpsise
+ If you need a commercial or an enterprise license, you will need also to be licensed by DHTMLX.
+Please contact the author for commercial usage

 ### LIMITATIONS